nathanielbachtel/Bachtel-2025/README.md

 Raw fastq files can be downloaded from the GEO Accession (GSE293906).
 Processing should follow the Methods section of the manuscript.
 The provided code displays all steps taken from data acquisition, through quality control and pre-processing, clustering, subsequent data analysis, and plot generation presented in the manuscript.
 While presented as a single R script, the script has been broken into sub-sections pertaining to different steps in the above pipeline.
 Main Figures, Supplementary Figures, and Supplementary Tables originating from each sub-section are labelled as such to aid in reproducibility.

 # Correspondance
-Please refer to the manuscript for correspondance details
+Please refer to the manuscript for correspondance details: ruslan.medzhitov@yale.edu